NicolasCollin/gpd-m2sep-france-property-insight/README.md

 Website link to our app: <https://gpd-m2sep-france-property-insight.onrender.com/>

-Academic project in Master 2 Statistique pour l'Evaluation et la Prevision 2025-2026.

-This is a predictive analysis application designed to help owners estimate their properties' values or future buyers to find and predict a property's value in the following years.
+Predictive analysis application designed to help owners estimate their properties' values or future buyers to find and predict a property's value in the following years.

 The predictive models will use Machine Learning and the dataset is from the French "Ministere de l'Économie, des Finances et de l'Industrie".
 Dataset used: ["Demandes de valeurs foncières"](https://www.data.gouv.fr/datasets/demandes-de-valeurs-foncieres/)